 These activities inspired Global Money Week – a whole week dedicated to inspiring children and young people to learn about money matters, livelihoods and entrepreneurship.
-Global Money Week launched for the first time in 2012.
+Child & Youth Finance International launched Global Money Week for the first time in 2012.

-Since then, each year organizations across the world organize their own GMW events during the Week, sharing their news, photos and information with others around the world.
-The GMW team shares all these activities via the social media, the GMW website and the Global Inclusion Awards.
+Since then, each year organizations across the world have organized their own GMW events during the Week, sharing their news, photos and information with others around the world.
+The GMW team has shared all these activities via the social media, the GMW website and the Global Inclusion Awards.

-Every year, more countries* join Global Money Week:
+Every year, more countries* have joined Global Money Week:

 2018 – 151 countries